 YLC joins advocates urging Alameda County, CA to create plan to protect THP-Plus participants – May 8, 2020

-YLC has joined fellow advocates Bay Area Legal Aid, East Bay Community Law Center and Centro Legal de la Raza in urging Alameda County in California to create a plan to mitigate the heightened risk of homelessness that THP-Plus participants face during the pandemic, particularly youth who are scheduled to exit THP-Plus during the state of emergency.
+YLC has joined fellow advocates Bay Area Legal Aid, East Bay Community Law Center and Centro Legal de la Raza in urging Alameda County in CA to create a plan to mitigate the heightened risk of homelessness that THP-Plus participants face during the pandemic, particularly youth who are scheduled to exit THP-Plus during the state of emergency.

 YLC urges CA lawmakers to create a new social safety net for transition-aged foster youth – April 27, 2020

 YLC outlines key policy recommendations necessary to meet the immediate and long-term needs of transition age youth who will be in or need to exit foster care during COVID-19 or it’s aftermath.

 YLC joins coalition urging ACYF to expand services to protect older youth – April 15, 2020

 YLC joined a coalition of child welfare advocates recommending that the Administration on Children, Youth and Families take administrative action to help and protect older youth and transition age youth in foster care.

 #UpChafee campaign launched to highlight urgent needs of youth in and aging out of foster care during COVID-19 – April 3, 2020